 The Army Corps of Engineers and the environmentalists got a bad rap during the recent Missouri River flood.
-Specifically, Missouri Valley farmers blamed the flood on the Army’s supposed mismanagement of the Dakota dams as well as the U.S. Fish and Wildlife Service’s program of habitat restoration in the valley south of Yankton, South Dakota.
+Specifically, Missouri Valley farmers blamed the flood solely on the Army’s supposed mismanagement of the Dakota dams as well as the U.S. Fish and Wildlife Service’s program of habitat restoration in the valley south of Yankton, South Dakota.
 The accusations, and their promotion by a sympathetic Midwestern media apparatus, are just not true.
 As a matter of fact, farmers are the ones who contributed the most to the recent flood.

 Farmers have fostered flooding along the Missouri in ten significant ways.

 - Soil Compaction.
 Heavy tractors, combines, and trucks compact the soil, hindering the absorption of rainfall and snowmelt and increasing runoff.